evangipson/midio/CONTRIBUTING.md

 - We put spaces after any list or function parameters ([1, 2, 3], not [1,2,3]), and around operators (x += 1, not x+=1)
 - We use camelCase for functions, variables, and just about everything else except UPPERCASE for global variables
 - We use Visual Studio Code, as mentioned in the [README](https://github.com/evangipson/midio/blob/master/README.md#built-with)
-- We use [Visual Studio Code JSDoc commenting style](https://msdn.microsoft.com/en-us/library/mt162307.aspx) on anything more complex than a variable.
+- We use [Visual Studio Code JSDoc commenting style](https://msdn.microsoft.com/en-us/library/mt162307.aspx) on anything more complex than a variable